• A Life More Adventurous

 The Enchanted Forest at Faskally Wood, Pitlochry

 It was only in mid life that I had the confidence to try making my living as a freelancer doing the things I love.
 The first thing I did after quitting my job was to take a multi-day walk around the coastline of the Ardnamurchan peninsula in the western Highlands.
 On the first night while bivvying a red deer hind came and lay down near me to sleep.
 And later I walked over a rise and encountered a golden eagle sitting on a rock.
-It was as if nature was giving a vote of confidence in my decision (though building up a regular income took a while!).
+It was as if nature was giving a vote of confidence for my decision (though building up a regular income took a while!).

 I read that you have a degree in psychology, do you have any theories on why it’s so important for people to connect (or reconnect) with our natural surroundings, especially mountains which seem to have a powerful draw for so many?